Yoram Rabin: Biography

-Yoram Rabin was born in Kibbutz Na'an (1967), part of the third generation to kibbutz founders.
+Rabin was born in Kibbutz Na'an, part of the third generation to kibbutz founders.
 He graduated Giv'at Brenner high school in 1985 and served in the IDF as a Military Police investigation officer from 1985 to 1990.
 He is a reserve service court-martial judge with the rank of major.

-Rabin obtained his LL.B. from the College of Management Law School (1995).
+Rabin obtained his LLB from the College of Management Law School (1995).
 He worked as a lawyer in the Yuval Levy & Co. law firm in Tel Aviv from 1995 to 1997.
 Shortly after that he attended Tel-Aviv University, earning his LL.M. degree in 1997 and JSD (doctorate) degree in 2002.
 His LL.M. thesis focused on the constitutional right of access to courts.
 His JSD thesis focused on the constitutional right to education.
 Both were supervised by Daphne Barak-Erez, and the two dissertations were published as books in 1997 and 2002.